populationgenetics/exercises/Population_structure/ExerciseFst2023.md

-**Q6:** Most of the top *F<sub>ST</sub>* windows come in groups of nearby window with also high *F<sub>ST</sub>*.
-Can you explain or guess why does that happen?
+**Q6:** Most of the top *F<sub>ST</sub>* windows are found in groups of nearby windows with high *F<sub>ST</sub>*.
+Can you explain or guess why that happens?

 <details>
   <summary>click to see answer</summary>

-	Linkage disequilibrium; nearby positions in the genome are phisically linked in the chromosome, meaning allele frequencies will be correlated between them, and therefore FST will also be correlated between nearby windows.
+	Linkage disequilibrium, where nearby positions in the genome are physically linked within the chromosome.
+	This means that allele frequencies and FST will be correlated between nearby windows.

  </details>

-### EXTRA Explore genes in region candidates for selection (if there is time)
+### EXTRA - Explore genes in candidate regions for selection

 We have now identified several SNPs that are candidates for having been positively selected in some populations.
-Now we can try to see in what genes are these SNPs covered (the genotype data we have been working with comes from exon sequencing, which mean it is warranteed SNPs will be located within genes).
+Now we can try to see what genes these SNPs are located in (the genotype data we have been working with comes from exon sequencing, meaning that SNPs will always be located within genes).

-To do so, we need to know what are the coordiantes of the outlier windows in the Manhattan plot.
+To do so, we need to know the genomic coordinates of the outlier windows in the Manhattan plot.
-Copy the following funtion, which will return the top n (default 20) windows with maximum FST for a given pairwise comparioson:

-Copy paste the following function into R. You do not need to understand what the code does (but are welcome to try if you are interested, and ask if you have questions):
+Copy and paste the following function into R, which will return the top n (default 20) windows with maximum *F<sub>ST</sub>* for a given pairwise comparison.
+Again, you do not need to understand what the code does (but are welcome to try if you are interested, and ask if you have questions):

 ```r
 topWindowFst <- function(window.size, step.size, chrom, pos, fst, n_tops = 20){